SirDank/dank.tool/README.md

 # 🚨 Minecraft Server Scanner 🚨

 - A super-fast Minecraft server scanner to find random servers around the world! [ 493/s ~ 500 threads ~ 100K IPs ~ 3 minutes 35 seconds ~ Ryzen 7 5800H Mobile ]
-- Generates the specified amount of IPs and scans the default Minecraft server port 25565 / 19132
+- Generates the specified amount of IPs and scans the default Minecraft server port 25565 (java) / 19132 (bedrock)
 - IPs are crafted in such a way that it is unique and avoids IPs that aren't valid / local IPs / will not have mc servers hosted on them
-- Prints server info including IP, version, number of players online, latency in ms, host city, host org, host domain, server description
+- Prints server info including IP, version, number of players online, latency in ms, host city, host org, host domain, server description (gamemode, map, motd on bedrock)
+- You automatically contribute to the minecraft [java](https://dank-site.onrender.com/minecraft-java-servers) and [bedrock](https://dank-site.onrender.com/minecraft-bedrock-servers) server lists by scanning!

 ## ♦️ To Do ♦️